-- 1.1 This Supplementary Planning Document (SPD) has been prepared to support the implementation of North Tyneside Local Plan policies S7.3 Transport and DM7.4 New Development and Transport.
-It also enables delivery of the Transport Strategy for North Tyneside, this Supplementary Planning Document (SPD) Transport and Highways sets out in detail the procedures adopted by North Tyneside Council with regard to the traffic and transport impact of new development. - 1.2 The Transport Strategy for North Tyneside sets out the Council's aspirations for transport in the borough.
+- 1.1 The Transport Strategy for North Tyneside sets out the Council's aspirations for transport in the borough.
 The vision for the Strategy is; "Moving to a green, healthy, dynamic and thriving North Tyneside."
-It sets out five principles which are key to achieving this: - i.
-Reduce carbon emissions from transport; commitment to publish an action plan of the steps it will take and the national investment it will seek to make North Tyneside carbon net-zero by 2030. - ii.
+It sets out five principles which are key to achieving this: - Reduce carbon emissions from transport; commitment to publish an action plan of the steps it will take and the national investment it will seek to make North Tyneside carbon net-zero by 2030. - ii.
 Improve health outcomes; this relates to people, communities and the local environment. - iii.
 Support inclusive economic growth; through effective movement for people, businesses and goods and to support the regional aim of "more and better jobs" - iv.
-Improve connectivity; with all parts of the borough, the region, the rest of the country and the world. - v.
-Manage demand and enable smart choices for all; help people, businesses and visitors find out how to get to where they need to on transport networks, assets and address current and future transport challenges. - 1.3 In July 2019 North Tyneside Council declared a Climate Emergency.
-The Our North Tyneside Council Plan 2021-25 has the stated ambition that "We will publish an action plan of the steps we will take and the national investment we will seek to make North Tyneside carbon net-zero by 2030." - 1.4 This document is consistent with the adopted North Tyneside Local Plan and the Planning Obligations SPD 2018, and is written with regard to current and emerging national and strategic guidance as set out in Appendix A.
+Improve connectivity; with all parts of the borough, the region, the rest of the country and the world - v.
+Manage demand and enable smart choices for all; help people, businesses and visitors find out how to get to where they need to on transport networks, assets and address current and future transport challenges. - 1.2 In July 2019 North Tyneside Council declared a Climate Emergency.
+The Our North Tyneside Council Plan 2021-25 has the stated ambition that "We will publish an action plan of the steps we will take and the national investment we will seek to make North Tyneside carbon net-zero by 2030." - 1.3 To support the delivery of the Transport Strategy for North Tyneside, this Supplementary Planning Document (SPD) Transport and Highways, previously referred to as LDD12, sets out in detail the policies and procedures adopted by North Tyneside Council with regard to the traffic and transport impact of new development. - 1.4 This document is consistent with the adopted North Tyneside Local Plan and the Planning Obligations SPD 2018, and is written with regard to current and emerging national and strategic guidance as set out in Appendix A.

-- 1.6 This document provides direction and guidance for prospective applicants for planning permission to ensure that the transport implications of new developments are rigorously and consistently assessed and appropriate mitigation measures secured.
-It covers the following topics: - Active transport, other sustainable transport, and journeys combining the two - Assessment of transport for new developments - Links with the Strategic Road Network (SRN) - Design guidance, standards and quality - Sustainable Drainage Systems (SuDS). - 1.7 Notwithstanding the direction and guidance provided, prospective applicants are advised that it is in their interest to enter into pre-application discussions with the Council.
+- 1.6 This document provides direction and guidance for prospective developers to ensure that the transport implications of new developments are rigorously and consistently assessed and appropriate mitigation measures secured.
+It covers the following topics: - · Active transport, other sustainable transport, and journeys combining the two - Assessment of transport for new developments - Links with the Strategic Road Network (SRN) - · Design guidance, standards and quality - Sustainable Urban Drainage Systems (SUDS). - 1.7 Notwithstanding the direction and guidance provided, prospective developers are advised that it is in their interest to enter into pre-application discussions with the Council.
 This approach will minimise delay during the application process.